 Clay soil hardens and cracks when left uncovered to dry out. |

 As I am practicing no-till gardening, or rather, reduced till, my strategies would differ somewhat from those using conventional tilling.
-No-till strives to build the organic matter into the soil over the years by leaving the ground undisturbed while adding yearly deposits of mulch or compost overtop of the soil.

 Adding Organic Matter